-Note: If the alleged father is unknown, “Unknown” will be entered on the DFS Form 543 for the name of the alleged father, and the District CSP Office will schedule an interview with the public assistance applicant to approve the “unknown” status.
+Note: If the alleged father is unknown, “Unknown” shall be entered on the DFS Form 543 for the name of the alleged father, and the District CSP Office shall schedule an interview with the public assistance applicant to approve the “unknown” status.
 See 6.5 Case Assessment for “unknown” interview details.

 The custodial parent may also be required to cooperate by:

-As long as the public assistance applicant completes all requested forms, provides as much information as known, and if requested meets with the child support case worker, the Wyoming CSE Program considers the applicant cooperative for purposes of receiving public assistance.
+As long as the public assistance applicant completes all requested forms, provides as much information as known, and if requested meets with the child support case worker, the Wyoming CSP considers the applicant cooperative for purposes of receiving public assistance.

-If the POWER recipient does not cooperate with child support, the case worker will notify the DFS Benefit Specialist of the non-cooperation via e-mail or by completing DFS Form 563b.
-The notification will be immediate but no later than the 15th of the month by 5:00 p.m.
+If the POWER recipient does not cooperate with child support, the case worker shall notify the DFS Benefit Specialist of the non-cooperation via e-mail or by completing DFS Form 563b.
+The notification shall be immediate but no later than the 15th of the month by 5:00 p.m.
 See the Combined Manual §722.
-On the other hand, if the Medicaid recipient does not cooperate with child support, the case worker will contact the Medicaid representative designated in Appendix 6.D – Medicaid Subtypes & Child Support Cooperation to request assistance.
-If the Medicaid recipient still will not provide the requested information, the case worker will notify the Medicaid Representative of the non-cooperation as described above.
+On the other hand, if the Medicaid recipient does not cooperate with child support, the case worker shall contact the Medicaid representative designated in Appendix 6.D – Medicaid Subtypes & Child Support Cooperation to request assistance.
+If the Medicaid recipient still will not provide the requested information, the case worker shall notify the Medicaid Representative of the non-cooperation as described above.